martinbean/martinbean.dev/_posts/2013-11-22-getting-to-grips-with-cakephps-events-system.md

 title: Getting to grips with CakePHP’s events system
 ---
 <p class="alert alert-info">
-  <span class="fa fa-info-circle"></span>
+  <span class="fa fa-fw fa-info-circle"></span>
   This article was written about CakePHP 2.x and has been untested with CakePHP 3.x
 </p>

 <p class="lead"><a href="http://cakephp.org/" rel="external">CakePHP</a> seems to get a slightly unfavourable reputation when compared to the likes of <a href="http://symfony.com/" rel="external">Symfony</a> or <a href="http://framework.zend.com/" rel="external">Zend Framework</a> due to its lack of namespaces and not playing nicely with <a href="http://getcomposer.org/" rel="external">Composer</a> out of the box.
-However, that will change in the forthcoming version 3; and CakePHP 2 still remains a pretty easy PHP framework to work with and quickly build web applications with.
+However, that will change in the forthcoming version 3; and CakePHP 2 still remains a pretty easy PHP framework to work with and quickly build web applications with.</p>

 A design pattern that is pretty common in <abbr class="initialism" title="Model-View-Controller">MVC</abbr> applications is the [Observer pattern](http://en.wikipedia.org/wiki/Observer_pattern), colloquially known as event handlers.
 From the Wikipedia entry, it’s defined as: